Concordia Lutheran High School (Indiana): Athletics

 Club sports include bowling (girls and boys), crew (girls and boys), and lacrosse (boys).
-Concordia is one of the only schools in Indiana to offer a crew team.
-They practice on the St. Joseph and St. Marys rivers and train on rowing machines.

 Fine Arts

 The Concordia Lutheran High School Marching Cadets received first place at the Indiana State School Music Association (ISSMA) Class C State Finals in 2013.

 Concordia Lutheran High School is home to five total choirs: Women's Chorus (beginning choir for women), Men's Chorus (beginning choir for men), Bella Voce (intermediate choir for women), A Cappella (advanced choir for sophomore through senior men and women), and the Maroon Standard also known as the Chamber Choir (students auditioned out of the bigger A Capella Choir).
-A Cappella is the largest choir at Concordia and tours the country yearly.
-The Maroon Standard won the Jazz ISSMA State Finals win in 2022 and the A Cappella choir placed 3rd at the ISSMA Mixed Choir State Finals in 2023.

-Concordia also has several instrumental programs, including the entry level concert band and the auditioned symphonic band,both of which go on tour each year.
+Concordia also has several instrumental programs, including the entry level concert band and symphonic band.
 Jazz band and orchestra are also available.

 The Drama Department performs five productions annually, including a musical and a children's theater production.
 Concordia is a member of the International Thespian Society, Troupe #4055.
 The group has competed and attended the Regional Thespian Conference.
-The CLHS 24-Hour Theater Festival takes place every February in which students start writing and producing original shows at 7pm on Friday and then showcase their original works on Saturday at 7pm in the high school auditorium.